Josh9182/R-Projects/Customer Sales/Analyzing Customer Information.md

 |  C-685261   | Hydrochloric Acid |     68,247      |   11,260,755   |
 |  C-685651   | Hydrochloric Acid |     66,544      |   10,979,760   |

+## What is the average purchase value per customer?

+After isolating our customers as well as total purchases as well as purchase value we can see our data organized via purchase value in a descending order.

+**The data above shows several insights of note.
+Firstly, the most dominant chemical found in this sample is Hydrochloric Acid, with a preference dominance of 7/10 chemicals chosen.
+Based off this data the predominant idea of marketing/promotions will be definitely theorized to boost customer loyalty.**

+**The second insight noticed was the found in the ```total_purchases``` column.
+While Hydrochloric Acid is the most popular chemical overall, the most purchased chemicals in general are in order Isopropyl Alchohol, Glycol Ethers, and Sodium Hydroxide.
+Based on this data, a promotion in which thousands, or possibly even hundreds of thousands of gallons can create a discount for total orders based off of bulk sale.
+Additionally, personalized advertisements, gifts, and giveaways can allow our customers a return on their loyalty and ensure customer satisfaction.**

+### Once the purchases as well as purchase values have been located for each customer, it's now important to finish our data

+## What is the average purchase value per customer?